open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 **[2]:** The attribute value MUST consist of either multiple header values as an array of strings or a single-item array containing a possibly comma-concatenated string, depending on the way the HTTP library provides access to headers.

 [network attributes]: span-general.md#general-network-connection-attributes

+### HTTP request retries and redirects

+A span for each subsequent HTTP request re-sending attempt MUST be linked with a previous one by creating a single `Link`. `http.retry_count` attribute MUST be added to each retry span with the value that reflects the ordinal number of request retry attempt.

+A span for each subsequent HTTP request redirect MUST be linked with a span for initial request or previous redirect by creating a single `Link`.

 ## HTTP client